Coalition Claims Chronicles: When it comes to cyber insurance, speed matters

 If there is something suspicious on your network or computer systems, report it.

-: Even if compliance isn’t feasible, every second counts when dealing with a cyber security event or incident.
+Remember the 1-10-60 rule: Even if compliance isn’t feasible, every second counts when dealing with a cyber security event or incident.
 If there is something suspicious on your network or computer systems, report it.
 We often see threat actors compromising email systems first before moving laterally within a network so even if it appears the matter has been remediated, our experts can double-check the work to ensure that your network is clean and free of any intrusions.

 A real ransomware nightmare